Updates as of May 6, 2020

 The COVID-19 (coronavirus) pandemic has disrupted the everyday routines for people worldwide.
 For Arlington residents in need, the Arlington Food Assistance Center (AFAC) is available to supply you with free supplemental groceries.

-Jump to: Current AFAC Clients, New Clients in need of Food, How to get a referral to AFAC, Free meals for kids, Listing of resources from other websites, Government updates, How to stay safe, Home delivery options
+Jump to: Current AFAC Clients, New Clients in need of Food, How to get a referral to AFAC, Free meals for kids, Other Food Assistance Benefits, Listing of resources from other websites, Government updates, How to stay safe, Home delivery options

 Current AFAC Clients